Home/Blog/Bulgaria vs Romania

 Bulgaria wins when:

-• You want the lowest combined corporate + dividend tax in the EU (14.5%)
+• You want one of the lowest combined corporate + dividend tax rates in the EU (~15%)

 • You prefer Euro-denominated accounting and zero currency risk